inxunxa/UM4RS/README.md

     };
     user.Contact.Address = address;

-    // saving  the root objects will save childs (if changed) user.Save();
+    // saving  the root object will save children (if changed) user.Save();

     // or you could save each object